 And with so many people already abandoning NYC, this is yet another reason to re-evaluate staying.

 Impacts of The Curfew on Upcoming Holidays and Virtual Events

 If there was still any hope for watching the ball drop in Times Square, this new curfew put an end to that.
 If things don’t get any better over the next month or two, bars or clubs have no hope for the crowds or big profits that come with end of year New Year’s Eve parties when the last call is 10pm!

 Will Heavier Regulations On Nightlife Have A Paradoxical Effect?

-So I dare to say that heavier regulation on nightlife may only serve to make the problem worst.
-Consider what happened during the prohibition of the 1920’s that gave birth to the mafia.
+Consider what happened during the prohibition of the 1920s, which gave birth to the mafia.
 Have we learned nothing from history?

-The only silver lining we have is that there is a vaccine candidate from Pfizer, as well as other companies, on the horizon.
+The only silver lining we have is that there are plenty of vaccine candidates from Pfizer and other companies on the horizon.

-Let’s see if we can cheers to a better 2021 and just get this year over with.
-So far, 2020 has been a big disappointment on so many levels.
+So lets cheers to a better 2021 and get this year over with.
+2020 has been a big disappointment on so many levels.